 As a member of the University community, you have ongoing and direct contact with students.
 This places you in a position to identify students who are struggling with personal and/or academic concerns.
 How involved you want to be in the student's problems will likely depend on how you see your role in the University, your training, your experience, and your personality.
 These guidelines, your knowledge of the services available, and your awareness of your personal attributes can help you become more comfortable with determining when and how you wish to intervene with students.

-Others will face severe difficulty with
+Others will face challenges related to:

-Sumbit a CARE Team Referral
+Submit a CARE Team Referral